storacha/w3name/packages/client/README.md

 w3name is an implementation of IPNS (the InterPlanetary Name System), which was designed to work with IPFS (the InterPlanetary File System).

 IPFS allows you to uniquely identify any piece of data using a cryptographic hash of the data itself.
-This is known as [content addressing][w3storage-docs-content-addressing], and it's a very powerful and useful idea, especially when building distributed systems that span the planet (and ideally, beyond).
+This is known as [content addressing][storacha-docs-content-addressing], and it's a very powerful and useful idea, especially when building distributed systems that span the planet (and ideally, beyond).

 One of the major constraints of a content-addressed system is that all such addresses are _immutable_, meaning that they can't be changed to refer to something else after they've been created.